On the average-case complexity of learning output distributions of quantum circuits: Introduction

-Our results also have implications in the context of quantum machine learning.
-Firstly, many quantum machine learning proposals today operate within the setting of classical data, and therefore such a restriction is motivated not only from a theoretical but also from a practical perspective.
-Secondly, the output distributions of parameterized local quantum circuits are often used as a model class for probabilistic modelling, and are referred to as \textit{quantum circuit Born machines} (QCBMs).
-Understanding the extent to which learning algorithms for QCBMs may offer advantages over purely classical approaches, such as those based on deep neural networks, is currently the subject of much interest~\cite{hinsche_single_2022,coyle2020born}.
-By investigating the average-case learnability of the model class of QCBMs, our work can be seen as a rigorous first step towards characterizing the limitations of QCBM based algorithms.
+\ryantext{More specifically,} the output distributions of parameterized local quantum circuits \ryantext{with respect to computational basis measurements} are often used as a model class \ryantext{in quantum machine learning approaches to} probabilistic modelling, \ryantext{where they} are referred to as \textit{quantum circuit Born machines} (QCBMs). \ryantext{As such, } understanding the extent to which learning algorithms for QCBMs may offer advantages over purely classical approaches, such as those based on deep neural networks, is currently the subject of much interest~\cite{hinsche_single_2022,coyle2020born}. \ryantext{Our work can be seen as investigating the average-case learnability of the model class of QCBMs, and as such, a rigorous first step towards characterizing the limitations of QCBM based algorithms.}

 Additionally, a core technical ingredient of our results has ramifications for quantum advantage proposals based on sampling from the output distributions of random quantum circuits.
 We prove that with overwhelming probability, the output distribution of a random quantum circuit will have at least some constant total-variation distance from the uniform distribution.
-This resembles a conjecture by Aaronson and Chen~\cite{aaronsonComplexityTheoreticFoundationsQuantum2017a} where they conject the same statement with different constants.
+This resembles a conjecture by Aaronson and Chen~\cite{aaronsonComplexityTheoreticFoundationsQuantum2017a} where they conjecture the same statement with different constants.
 They required and proved a weaker form of this statement for establishing the complexity theoretic foundations of quantum advantage proposals.
 We provide more details on the connections between our work and the variety of related works in Section~\ref{sec:related-work}.